Viba/GimmeMoarFrames/README.md

 try it out :)

-(for the less experienced users: download the file -> rigt click -> merge)
+(for the less experienced users: download the file 'GimmeMoarFrames.reg' -> right click -> merge)